sawubona-gmbh/KETE-HS21-WORK/LB1-InternetComputing/HOWTO_Curl-Examples.md

 **The client**, curl, sends a HTTP request.
 The request contains a method (like GET, POST, HEAD etc), a number of request headers and sometimes a request body. **The HTTP server** responds with a status line (indicating if things went well), response headers and most often also a response body.
 The "body" part is the plain data you requested, like the actual HTML or the image etc.

-## Run Curl Commands Online @RegBin
+## Curl Online
 Execute Curl commands directly from your browser.
-Learn Curl with live Curl examples. eqBin online Curl client supports the basic Curl commands for working with the HTTP/s protocol.
+Learn Curl with live Curl examples.
+**ReqBin online Curl** client supports the basic Curl commands for working with the HTTP/s protocol.
 Try it out https://reqbin.com/curl